Commonwealth Assoc of School Administrators (CASA)

 This benefit is provided at no cost to you.
 With most plans, you pay a percentage of the cost for a procedure and your insurer pays a percentage.
 Using a network provider maximizes your benefit.
 How these percentages are determined depends on the types of dental services covered.

 Members receive one ID card issued in the employee’s name.
 Our plan has an annual deductible and coverage maximum.
-The plan year is from December 1 – November 30.
 The annual deductible is $25.00 for the individual and $75.00 for a family.
 The coverage maximum is $2,000.00 per plan year.
 There is also a Lifetime orthodontic maximum of $1,200.00 per person.
 Cleaning services are not subject to a deductible.
-Specific coverage is outlined in the United Concordia Summary of Benefits.
+Specific coverage is outlined in the summary of benefits on our Cigna Dental Page.
 You can maximize your benefits if you use participating providers.
-To find a provider use the Find a Dentist select the Advantage Plus Network or contact United Concordia customer service at 1-800-332-0366.
+Or call Cigna at 800.564.7642 Get more information from this How to Find a Dentist flyer, or call 800.Cigna24.

 General Documents Required